 The greatest similarity between the two masters’ tactics is an emphasis on provocation as an opening action.

 The idea of provoking the opponent to draw them out of a safe position is important in both systems, although each master’s approach is slightly different.

 Meyer calls any action that draws out the opponent a provoker.
 Once the opponent has taken the bait, Meyer says to take away the opponent’s response with a parry, or taker, as a separate action.
 Above all, provokers must be deceptive; deception is a central element of Meyer’s strategy.

 Dall’Agocchie’s provocations revolve mostly around striking the opponent’s blade.
 This can be thought of as combining Meyer’s provoker and taker into a single action.
 Although dall’Agocchie does describe some deceptive feints, most of his provocations seem to be more about constraining the opponent instead of tricking them.

 Once you strip away the differences in terminology and organization, the fencing methods of Joachim Meyer and Giovanni dall’Agocchie are very similar.
 Viewed in action, the two styles would, for the most part, be nearly indistinguishable.
 Most of the differences lie in how the combatant thinks about the fight.

 This shouldn’t be very surprising, since Meyer likely learned the sidesword from Italian masters and translated it into the German longsword system.

-The greatest difference that I can discern is that Meyer’s art seems more developed as a complete system, while dall’Agocchie’s feels more like a collection of techniques with some advice on when and how to use them.
+The greatest observable difference in combat technique would likely be dall’Agocchie’s use of passing steps.
+At a higher, theoretical level, Meyer’s art seems more developed as a complete system, while dall’Agocchie’s feels more like a collection of techniques with some advice here and there on when and how to use them.